A real-valued function (or ) is harmonic if it has continuous second partial derivatives and satisfies Laplace’s equation:

 In context

-The harmonic-function viewpoint is the foundation of 2D conformal mapping in physics: transform a hard region to an easy one via an analytic function, solve Laplace’s equation on the easy region (often a disk or half-plane), pull back via the inverse map.
+This viewpoint is the basis for 2D conformal mapping in physics: transform a hard region to an easy one via an analytic function, solve Laplace’s equation on the easy region (often a disk or half-plane), pull back via the inverse map.
 Laplace’s equation is preserved by conformal maps, which makes this work.